oscar9/gvsigdocs/user_manual/2.3/index.rst

 Manual de usuario 2.3 (ES)
 ==========================

-.. raw:: html
+This is a paragraph that contains `a link`_.

-   :file: manual/gvsig23.htm
+.. _a link: manual/gvsig23.htm